benedikt-mayer/benedikt-mayer.github.io/pages/projects/platform-engineering.md

 &nbsp;

 Unfortunately, since Mannheim, a much larger city, has it's railway station just 5 rail-minutes away, and since the new station was in the middle of nowhere, there wasn't much use for the station as it was built.
-Even according to Ludwigshafen's 1984 mayor Werner Ludwig, the station is an eyesore.
+Today only 3 out of the 12 platforms are used.
+So what can we learn for platform engineering?

 &nbsp;

-So what can we learn for platform engineering?
 Just because something is practical for infrastructure reasons, it might not be what people need.
 Another parallel is that rivalries between departments can lead to competing platforms (e.g. Ludwigshafen vs Mannheim) which then have to be expensively consolidated later.

 :::